 While some essential oils might be claimed to be generally considered safe to ingest in very tiny small quantities, you should never ingest any essential oil without medical supervision.
 If you are not a doctor with a medical degree then you cannot tell someone to ingest any oil for any reason.
 As I said before I was also trained in French Aromatherapy and ingesting essential oil are apart of that training that I generally limit this to extreme cases.
 Even though essential oils are used in foodstuff, packaged foods, and even mentioned in many popular recipes, you never know how your body will react.
 Please be smart, and consult your medical physician first.
-Essential can and do interact with medications and can thin the blood which could be dangerous for someone who has a bleeding disorder or those taking blood thinner medications.
+Essential oils can and do interact with medications and can thin the blood which could be dangerous for someone who has a bleeding disorder or those taking blood thinner medications.
 See our extensive list here

 Copyright Design by Rivka Sari (c) 2004 Do not copy without permission